Consult the following checklist to ensure you’re following best practices before going live.

 You’re treating singulars and plurals as the same

 Make sure to treat plurals and singulars equivalently.
-For example, you may want the engine to consider “film” and “films” should be considered equivalent for search purposes.
+For example, you may want the engine to consider “film” and “films” equivalent for search purposes.

 You’re removing stop words

 You’ve tested the top 10 queries

 Test your top 10 queries and other analytics metrics to see if you are satisfied with the results.

 You’ve checked for insufficient results

 Check to see if your search is returning any insufficient or unsatisfying results.

 You’re using highlighting in your results